SharkSnack/shiren-4/content/other/item-book.md

 ---
 title: "Item Book"
-metaTitle: "Knowledge Staff - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Knowledge Staff - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "All Knowledge Staff entries for Shiren the Wanderer 2: Oni Invasion!"
 ---